Promotion cases

 Managers need to advocate for you to their peers and skip-levels.
 They need receipts, not impressions.

-Consistent evidence over 6–12 months that you're already operating at the next level — not just one great quarter.
+Consistent evidence over 6 to 12 months that you're already operating at the next level, not just one great quarter.

-Examples of impact beyond your immediate team — mentoring, cross-team leadership, stakeholder management.
+Examples of impact beyond your immediate team, including mentoring, cross-team leadership, and stakeholder management.

 How Tally helps